 What are the SDLT implications of staircasing transactions?

-Staircasing transactions have SDLT implications based on ownership levels; if your ownership exceeds 80%, SDLT may apply.
-Once ownership reaches 100%, all SDLT complications for shared ownership transactions are eliminated.
+Staircasing can trigger SDLT depending on ownership levels.
+If ownership exceeds 80%, SDLT may apply.
+Once ownership reaches 100%, SDLT complications linked to shared ownership generally end.